 CEO/National coordinator– UNYFA (National Federation of

 Research Scientist – TU Munich & GLTN Training and Research Cluster Lead

 National Coordinator – PAKISAMA

 Movement of Peasant

 Principal researcher – IIED

 Based on the received session proposals, LANDac presents seven conference themes for 2019:

 LANDac welcomes innovative and original ideas; if you have suggestions for materials to present or exhibit at the conference – such as short films, interactive websites, photos, posters – please contact the organisers at firstname.lastname@example.org.

-To sign up to the LANDac mailing list, send an email to email@example.com.
+To sign up to the LANDac mailing list, use the form under Contact, or send an email to email@example.com.
 You will be kept up-to-date with happenings in the Netherlands land governance sphere, and specifically with LANDac events – including conference news.